ahsandar/constantine/README.md

 # Port Forwarding

 On your router remember to forward the port you have mapped on your device to the `WireGuard` container.
-In the docker-compose.yml port mapping is set as
-`52828:51820` which means device port `52828` is mapped to WireGuard container port `51820` so on your router make sure you forward port `52828` to your deivce's IP address top route all incoming traffic to your public IP via the router to the device running `WireGuard`
+In the project `docker-compose.yml` port mapping is set as `52828:51820` which means `device` port `52828` is mapped to `WireGuard` container port `51820`.
+So on your router make sure you forward port `52828` to your deivce's IP address to route all incoming traffic on your public IP via the router to the device running `WireGuard`.